Desvelao/drow/README.md

 __Author__ : [Desvelao^^](https://desvelao.github.io/profile/)  __Version__: `v0.1.0`

 ## Features
+- Add Commands/Subcommands and Components from files or directories
 - Support for Subcommands (Command should be exist)
-- Commands with user cooldown
+- Builtin commands requirements or define yours
+- Define Commands as objects or use Command class
+- Define Components as object or a class that extends of Component class
-- Add Components that can fire at some Eris events or add custom functionality to your bot
+- Define methods to run in some Eris events automatically with your Components
-- Commands and Components portability

 ## Using the bot

-Usage information for the bot (the usable commands, default configuration, and other help topics) can be found in the wiki [here](https://desvelao.github.io/aghanim/).
+Usage information for the bot (the usable commands, default configuration, and other help topics) can be found [here](https://desvelao.github.io/aghanim/).

 ## Using the package